spectatorpublishing/nsop2022/README.md

-# Black History Month Issue :tada:
+# NSOP 2022 Edition

 ### To Deploy
-1) Clone the repo `git clone git@github.com:NewsroomDevelopment/bhm-issue.git`
+1) Clone the repo `git clone git@github.com:spectatorpublishing/nsop2022.git`
 2) Make sure you have the latest changes: `git pull origin master`
 3) Install dependencies by running `npm install`
 4) In the root directory, run `npm run deploy`